 - Anchoring and mooring regulations

-It’s your responsibility as a boater to know the regulations and make sure you are complying with them to keep yourself, your passengers, and everyone else on the water safe from avoidable hazards.
+It’s your responsibility as a boater to know the regulations and make sure you comply with them to keep yourself, your passengers, and everyone else on the water safe from avoidable hazards.

 Commercial Fishing Laws